Zhaopudark/PSComputerManagementZp/README.md

 A simple way to contribute is to open an issue to report bugs or request new features.

-Here a some formative rules of this module's development:
+Here are some formative rules of this module's development:
 - **Variable Naming**: `snake_case` is used to indicate private variables while `PascalCase` is used for non-private variables.
 So, in code style consistency, please consider the above rule.
 - **Paths**: Almost all components deal only with existent and accessible paths.
 If a path is nonexistent or not accessible, errors or warnings will be thrown.
 This rule is to avoid unexpected operations and can be seen in almost all components of this module.
 - **Comments** : `.SYNOPSIS` and `.DESCRIPTION` are both used to describe the function's usage and details, with the former being a brief description of key points and the latter being a detailed description with rationales and ideas.
 And, `.SYNOPSIS` may use more normal language than `.DESCRIPTION`.
 There is no restriction that they must be used together.